★Outdoor Audio · Authorized Dealer

 Yes.
 Lake homes are Coastal Source's natural habitat — sustained humidity, occasional storms, salt-adjacent if the dock is near treated water, and the outdoor speakers are running 8+ hours a day in summer.
 The standard outdoor speaker fails on that workload; Coastal Source handles it for a decade.

-Coastal Source carries a 10-year manufacturer warranty on speakers and amplification — among the longest in the audio category.
+Coastal Source carries a 5-year manufacturer warranty across the system — speakers, amplifiers, connectors, and cabling, the same term residential or commercial.
 IntegrateIT layers our standard 5-year workmanship warranty on top: if something we touched fails because of how we installed it, we fix it.
-Combined, that's 10+ years of coverage on a typical install.
+Product and installation both covered — on hardware engineered to outlast both warranties.

 Outdoor audio is one of those things that's wildly different from a showroom demo to a real pool deck on a Saturday afternoon.
 Daniel arranges live walkthroughs at finished installs in the KC metro and Lake of the Ozarks before any proposal is signed.